 Kunene and the King at the Ambassadors Theatre

 Acting legends Antony Sher and John Kani star in the West End transfer of Kunene and the King, a political drama that sees two men come together with a mutual adoration for William Shakespeare.
 Even though they’re living in South Africa during the apartheid era, their differing backgrounds aren’t a cause for concern in this socio-political drama.
 Kunene and the King is at the Ambassadors Theatre from 24th January 2020.

 In what will be Tom Stoppard’s most personal play to date, don’t miss the world premiere of Leopoldstadt at the Wyndham’s Theatre, opening on 12th February 2020.
 Inspired by his family’s rich history, the play will centre around a Jewish family in 20th century Vienna as they flee to Leopoldstadt, a Jewish tenement in the Austrian capital.
 The latest play by the award-winning Tom Stoppard, you won’t want to miss this.

 Endgame at the Old Vic

-Daniel Radcliffe and Alan Cumming star in a revival of Samuel Beckett’s Endgame at the Old Vic, as part of Matthew Warchus’ fifth season as artistic director.
+Daniel Radcliffe and Alan Cumming star in a revival of Samuel Beckett’s Endgame at the Old Vic, as part of Matthew Warchus’ fifth season.
 Cumming will play Hamm, an old tyrant who is trapped along with his servant Clov.
 Interrupted by Hamm’s parents, Hamm and Clov stick to their mundane routine – but will their relationship become too close for comfort?
 Endgame will be presented with Beckett’s Rough for Theatre II.
 Endgame is at the Old Vic from 27th January 2020.